bishopAL/GeRot/README.md

 I don't know how to change USB latency in windows, so I highly recommand you to use this API in this Ubuntu.

 Before you using this API, make sure you have installed Python2 or Python3 correctly.
-If you haven't install anyone of them, I highly recommand you NOT to install Anaconda instead of originnal Python, it will provide all the package needed.
+If you haven't install anyone of them, I highly recommand you NOT to install Anaconda instead of originnal Python, it makes the environment complex.
 In Ubuntu, you should run the codes below in terminnal:

 ------------------------------------------------------